Field-mediated locomotor dynamics on highly deformable surfaces: Understanding the dynamic features through spacetime mapping

 where primes denoting differentiation with respect to $r$.

 Notice that the left hand side of Eqs.~(\ref{eq:Geo1}) and (\ref{eq:Geo2}) are the components of the acceleration, $a^\varphi$ and $a^r$ respectively, in Eqs. (\ref{eq:reformulate1}) and (\ref{eq:reformulate2}).
-Thus, comparing the right hand side of these equations yields the following relationships between the metric functions $\alpha$ and $\Phi$ in terms of the speed of the robot and $k$:
+Thus, comparing the right hand side of these equations yields the following relationships between the metric functions $\alpha$ and $\Phi$ in terms of the speed of the vehicle and $k$:

-where $K(r)\equiv \int_0^r k(s)ds$ (see M\&M).
-The constants of integration were chosen such that when $k=0$, the metric is flat (see S3 of \cite{supp}).
+where $K(r)\equiv \int_0^r k(s)\Psi(s)ds$ and the constants of integration were chosen such that when $k=0$, the metric is flat (see S5 of SI).
 The quantity $E$ is a constant of motion (energy) associated with the fact that the metric is time-independent.
 The other constant of motion is $L$ (angular momentum) associated with the metric $\varphi$-symmetry.